emugarura/kenya-projects/README.md

 * Map layer showing a choropleth of number of projects per county in Kenya.
 * Map layer showing a choropleth of avg. cost of project per county.

+## Motivations

+The project was developed in order to maximize reuse of existing libraries.
+This will help to reduce work load and to minimize bugs in the code.

+The browserify library was employed to allow for modularization of the code, ensuring each module was self contained and to increase overall maintainability of the code.

 ## Libraries Used

 * jQuery: http://jquery.com/